Shining the Light of Truth onto Christmas Customs

 “Behold!
 The Lamb of God who takes away the sin of the world!”
 (John 1:29).

-Passover and the death of Jesus are to be commemorated but His birth as a baby is not a helpful focus.
+The sacrificial death of the Lord Jesus is to be commemorated but His birth as a baby is not a really a helpful focus.
 It has proven to be a powerless story with all the essential elements removed – elements of who Jesus really IS and what He actually DID and why He did it and the fact that He is coming again (soon) as Judge of all!

 I have even found out that historically many Protestant denominations rejected Christmas, and did not celebrate it.
 In the 17th century Christmas was actually outlawed in England and some parts of the American colonies because of its unbiblical and pagan origins.
 They either ignored the holiday or actively discouraged it until the late 19th century.
 What a long way we have come!